HiCoinCom/python-rsa/README.md

 # python-rsa by rust
-encrypt messag by RSA private for python
+encrypt messag by RSA Private Key for python

 cargo >= 1.88